Techbandit-001/phase-0-html-lists-lab/README.md

 Okay, so we've got our grilled cheese ingredients, but what about the steps required to make a grilled cheese?
 Steps to a recipe need to be in order, otherwise we may end up with burnt cheese covered in bread and topped with a square of butter.
-The steps to making a basic grilled cheese would be:
-`Spread butter on bread and frying pan`, `Place bread in frying pan and fry`, `Add cheese on top of bread`, `Cover with second slice of bread`, `Turn over and fry for 2 minutes`.
+The steps to making a basic grilled cheese would be:     , `Place bread in frying pan and fry`, `Add cheese on top of bread`, `Cover with second slice of bread`, `Turn over and fry for 2 minutes`.